Evolution of perturbed long nonlinear plane, ring and hybrid surface waves: Pure and perturbed hybrid waves

-to ensure that the problem remains periodic for the pseudospectral solver.
-Typically we take the parameter values $\kappa = 0.25$, $x_{\text{span}} = (x_{\text{max}} - x_{\text{min}})/20$, and $y_{\text{span}} = (y_{\text{max}} - y_{\text{min}})/20$.
-Such modification to the amplitude generates swirls behind the waves, described by \citet{YW}, and we must ensure that the domain is large enough such that this behaviour does not spread into the central region of the computation.
-Doing so for an outward propagating hybrid wave gives figure \ref{Hybrid3DOut} for the computation parameters in table \ref{table_hybrid}.
+{ to maintain the periodic boundary conditions during our pseudospectral numerical runs.} Typically, we take the parameter values $\kappa = 0.25$, $x_{\text{span}} = (x_{\text{max}} - x_{\text{min}})/20$, and $y_{\text{span}} = (y_{\text{max}} - y_{\text{min}})/20$.
+Such modification to the amplitude generates cylindrical radiation at the ends of the legs, { similar to that described by \citet{YW}, and we ensure that the computational domain is sufficiently large, so that these artefacts do not affect the central region.
+We solve the 2D Boussinesq--Peregrine system (\ref{Bouss1})--(\ref{Bouss2}) for $t \in [0,150]$, $\epsilon = 0.01$, $\tilde v = 0.5$, $r_0 = 150$, and computation parameters listed in table~\ref{table_hybrid}.
+The results are shown in} figure \ref{Hybrid3DOut}.

-The initial condition evolves from a constant amplitude into a wavefront with three distinct sections and a small amount of radiation, not shown here in figure \ref{Hybrid3DOut}.
-The plane wave legs propagate with constant amplitude retaining their shape and are described by the exact soliton solution of the KdV$\theta$ equation.
-The ring wave section propagates with radial divergence and providing it is suitably far from the origin it is described numerically by the cKdV equation and concentric KPII equation \citep{STCK}.
-The third section is the transition region between the legs and the central ring wave and it is not described by the KdV$\theta$, nor cKdV equation, but is described by the KPII equation and potentially the modulation theory of \citet{BHM,RMBH} can be extended to do so too.
+The initial condition evolves into a wavefront with three distinct sections and a small amount of radiation, not visible here in figure \ref{Hybrid3DOut}.
+The plane-wave legs propagate with constant amplitude, retaining their shape, and are { well described by the exact soliton solution (\ref{6})--(\ref{end6}), obtained using} the KdV$\theta$ equation (\ref{A2T}). { The amplitude of the ring-wave section gradually decreases due to the radial divergence, and, provided the wave is sufficiently far from the origin, it is well described by the cKdV equation (\ref{Bouss_cKdV})} \citep{STCK}.
+The third section is the transition region between the legs and the central ring wave.
+It is not described by either the KdV$\theta$ or cKdV equations, but is described by the KPII equation { (\ref{KP}), and, potentially, the modulation theory of \citet{BHM,RMBH} could also be extended to describe this region.}